comparisons

 Quick Answer

-Compare QR TIGER alternatives for small businesses.
-OwnQR offers free static QR codes and $15 lifetime dynamic QR codes with analytics.
-See the full comparison.
+Compare QR TIGER alternatives for small businesses in 2026.
+OwnQR offers free static QR codes and $15 lifetime dynamic QR codes with analytics, saving hundreds vs subscriptions.

 This comparison looks at two options: QR TIGER and OwnQR.
 We'll break down their features, pricing models, and practical benefits so you can make an informed decision for your specific needs.